NicoElbers/nixPatch-nvim/plan.md

 Zig input will be:

 1. path to nixpkgs source
+2. path to read config from
-2. outpath for config
+3. outpath for config ouput
-3. a string mixing plugin names (pname) with the associated version and path in the manner `pname|version|path;pname|version|path;...`
+4. a string mixing plugin names (pname) with the associated version and path in the manner `pname|version|path;pname|version|path;...`
-4. All other arguments are considered lua configuration to be put at the front of `init.lua`
+5. All other arguments are considered lua configuration to be put at the front of `init.lua`

 The program also assumes that the directory it's being ran in is the directory